minasmart/presentations/graphql-eu-2017/presentation.md

 ---

-# Tooling
+# The Future

-^ TODO: Rework this, make it more "What'd we build?"

-^ Getting all of these pieces working was a pretty large task for a pretty small team.
-To get everything built out nicely actually meant building out a few separate bits of tooling to get things working.
+^ What's next?

+^ In the future, we've been looking at building graphql compiler, that can take graphql files, and turn them into js modules.
+This would keep our query files separate from the rest of our source code, which could have some positive side effects for us, like making it easier for us to profile the types of queries and fields we're actually using, which lets us optimize the type information we ship with a client.

 ---

+# So What Have We Built?

+[.build-lists: true]

 - graphql-js-client
 - graphql-js-schema
 - graphql-js-schema-fetch
 - babel-plugin-graphql-js-client-transform

+^ Getting all of these pieces working was a pretty large task for a pretty small team.
+To get everything built out nicely actually meant building out a few separate bits of tooling to get things working.

 ^ We have the base client.
 We have the schema transform tool.
 A schema introspection tool.
 The babel transform.

-^ Soon we'll be adding more.
+^ Soon we'll be adding our graphql compiler, and maybe even similar graphql client libraries in other languages

----

-# The Future

-^ TODO: Either scrap this, or move it before tooling

-^ What's next?

-^ In the future, we've been looking at building graphql compiler, that can take graphql files, and turn them into js modules.
-Keeping our queries separate could have a few positive side effects, like making it easier for us to profile the types of queries and fields we're actually using.

----

-# How'd we do?

 ^ Building this taught our team a lot about the graphql & relay specs, as well as the graphql language.
-In the end, we build a client that doesn't do what the popular clients do, but also does some things the popular clients don't.
-My team also learned the GraphQL language and specification more deeply than we would have otherwise.

-^ And why don't y'all tell us how we did?
+In the end, we build a functional client that meets all of our requirements, and hopefully it'll be useful for someone else!

 ---